-Join Gini von Courter for an in-depth discussion in this video Deleting old messages, part of Outlook 2013 Power Shortcuts.
+Join Gini von Courter for an in-depth discussion in this video Deleting old messages, part of Outlook 2013: Tips, Tricks, and Shortcuts.

 …Part of keeping your mailbox up-to-date is deleting items that you…don't need any longer.…Now, if you're working, and you read an item,…you say, okay, my work is never done.…I've talked with my team.…That looks good.…I can just delete it.…I can click the Delete button right here, or with the item selected,…I can hit Delete on my keyboard.…And this item will be moved over to the Deleted Items Folder on the left.…If I know that it's just something I don't even need to think about,…possibly getting back.…